AJINKYACHAVAN5/LGMVIP-WEBDEV/README.md

 # LGMVIP WEB DEVELOPEMENT
-This repositry contains all the tasks solved and submitted by me while doing [Data Science Internship](https://letsgrowmore.in/vip/) by [LetsGrowMore](https://letsgrowmore.in/)
+This repositry contains all the tasks solved and submitted by me while doing [Web Developement Internship](https://letsgrowmore.in/vip/) by [LetsGrowMore](https://letsgrowmore.in/)

 ## Tasks
 * Beginner level Tasks